What Is Forced Registration In Real Estate?

-Forced registration and registration settings in general are a contentious issue when it comes to real estate websites, it's registration settings.
-Some agents swear by forced registration and others shudder at the mere mention of the words.
+Forced registration and registration settings in general are a contentious issue when it comes to real estate websites.
+Some agents swear by forced registration while others shudder at the mere mention of the words.

-The purpose of this blog is to provide a powerful example of how forced registration can impact real estate lead generation in a big way.
+The purpose of this blog is to provide some evidence to show that forced registration works for getting real estate leads.

 1. The argument against forced registration

 The typical line of thinking for real estate agents is that forcing registration creates a negative experience for the site user.
-Agents fear their site will be considered "spammy" if they ask the user to fill out a form, negatively impacting both their real estate website's SEO and their personal brand or reputation.
+Agents fear their site will be considered "spammy" if they constantly ask users to fill out a form, negatively impacting both their real estate website's SEO and their personal brand or reputation.

 In an ideal world, any potentially viable lead would voluntarily register or contact you directly.
-By forcing registration, there's the fear that you'll receive fake names and phone numbers.
+However, with forced registration, there's also the fear that you'll receive many fake names and phone numbers.
 Although the quantity may be there, the overall lead quality will suffer.

 2. The argument for forced registration